 Firstly forget swimming breaststroke.
 The leg kick action will cause more problems with your knee than you are trying to solve, so don’t go there.

 Your swimming strokes are front crawl and backstroke.
 Both have an alternating leg kick action, up and down in the water, with a relatively straight leg and relaxed knee and ankle joints.
-Therefore there is no lateral (sideways) movement or pressure on the knee joint at all.
+Therefore there is no lateral (sideways) movement or pressure on the knee joint.

-Moving onto to performing the full strokes, front crawl and backstroke, will be an excellent aerobic workout for you.
-Combine your full stroke laps or lengths with lengths of just kicking; on your back and your front and in 20 to 30 minutes you have the perfect workout.
+Moving on performing the full strokes, front crawl and backstroke will be an excellent aerobic workout for you.
+Combine your full-stroke laps or lengths with lengths of just kicking; on your back and your front and in 20 to 30 minutes you have the perfect workout.

 I must stress again to listen to your knee.
 If it says stop, then stop.
 I am a swimming teacher, not a physician and my advice is based on my experience in teaching.
 Any problems with your knee should be referred back to your physician, and any knee-specific rehabilitation exercises should also come from your physician.

 I hope I have helped, and I wish you all the best.